 Jaz Rabadia MBEEnergy and Environmental Technology and Economics

-Jaz’s course prepared her for a role at a global coffee company.
+Jaz’s course prepared her for an Energy and Sustainability Director role at a global company

-Jaz is now the Senior Manager of Energy and Initiatives at Starbucks and was the youngest person in the UK to be awarded chartered energy manager status by the Energy Institute.
+Having previously held energy roles at Starbucks, Debenhams and Sainsbury’s, Jaz is now the Energy and Sustainability Director at WeWork.
+She was the youngest person in the UK to be awarded chartered energy manager status by the Energy Institute.
 In 2015, she was elected onto their Board of Trustees.
 Jaz also volunteers as a STEM Ambassador, reaching out to schools and college to promote the engineering and energy sector as a career path.

-Also among those who have been recognised in the Queen's 2016 New Year Honours list was Jaz Rabadia, who was made a Member of the British Empire.
-Jaz was awarded the MBE in recognition of her contribution to sustainability in the energy management sector and diversity in the STEM sectors.
+Jaz was also recognised in the Queen's 2016 New Year Honours and was awarded an MBE in recognition of her contribution to sustainability in the energy management sector and diversity in the STEM sectors.

 I was very humbled to have been recognised in the New Year Honours list.
-My initial reaction was disbelief that I had even been nominated, it’s great to be recognised in this way and I am looking forward to meeting the Queen.
+My initial reaction was disbelief that I had even been nominated, it’s so wonderful for my service to the energy and sustainability industry to recognized in this way.